Technology in analytics and audience targeting has created a new landscape for marketers reaching their customers with video.

 New reporting and analytics tools have lit up the dark corners video production agencies used to hide in.
 It’s now possible to see playback fall-off rates, engagement and comment instantly.
 No more hiding!

-In actively monitoring we’re able to make edit tweaks and changes when some content on some channels isn’t engaging as well as we’d hoped.
+By actively monitoring, we’re able to make edit tweaks and changes when some content on some channels isn’t engaging as well as we’d hoped.
 Technology in analytics reporting has transformed how video production agencies behave after delivery.

 Vertical video formats in 2018